portsicle/portsicle-proxy/README.md

-## Attorney Proxy Server and Toolkit
+## Portsicle Proxy Server and Toolkit

-Attorney is a lightweight and flexible HTTP/HTTPS forward proxy server implemented in Go.
+Portsicle is a lightweight and flexible HTTP/HTTPS forward proxy server implemented in Go.

-The Toolkit builds on top of the core Attorney server to provide additional features to enhance its functionality.
+The Toolkit builds on top of the core Portsicle server to provide additional features to enhance its functionality.

 ## Installation guide